-In addition to adjusting for non-cash stock-based compensation, Playboy typically adjusts for nonoperating expenses and income, such as management fees paid to its largest shareholder and the expense associated with reorganization and severance resulting in the elimination or right-sizing of specific business activities or operations as Playboy transforms from a print and digital media business to a commerce centric business.
-Playboy also adjusts for nonrecurring and nonoperating expenses as well as for expenses related to merger and acquisition transactions.
+In addition to adjusting for non-cash stock-based compensation, Playboy typically adjusts for nonoperating expenses and income, such as management fees paid to its largest shareholder and the expense associated with reductions-in-force resulting in the elimination of specific business activities or operations.
+Playboy also adjusts for nonrecurring and nonoperating expenses as well as for expenses related to mergers and acquisitions transactions.